 Development of a Moral Injury Scale

-Open Arms is sponsoring a research project aimed at developing a scale to assess moral injury in veterans.
+This research project aimed to develop a scale to identify and assess moral injury in veterans.

 About the project